When designing an input Form, a common issue you may come across is that the cells intended to be input-enabled are not.

-There are three sections in the Cell Details window: Misc, State, and Slice.
-The State and Slice sections will help us identify the cause that prevents a cell from being inputable.
+There are three types of cells in the Cell Details window: Misc, State, and Slice.
+The State and Slice sections will help us identify the issue.

-Only when the values for Is Lowest, Is Writeable, Is Input, and Is Locked are True, True, True, and False, respectively, will a cell be inputable.
+The values for Is Lowest, Is Writeable, Is Input, and Is Locked must be True, True, True, and False, respectively, for a cell to be inputtable.

-Whether all of the dimension members that define the cell are at the lowest level of their hierarchy.
+When all of the Dimension Members that define the cell are at the lowest level of their Hierarchy.

-If the value is False, you need to check the detailed information in Slice section:
+If the value is False, check the Slice rows:

-- If any of the slice values are 0, that dimension has not been set to a member on the lowest level.
-It may have been set [All], or an attribute member in a leveled hierarchy.
+- If any of the values are 0, that dimension has not been set to a member on the lowest level.
+For example, it may have been set to [All] or an attribute member in a leveled hierarchy.

 - If any of the slice values are -1, the None member of that dimension has been selected.
 When we create a medium or large size dimension, a None member will be automatically added to the dimension.

 - If all slice values are positive integers, it means one of the dimension members is not on the lowest level of a parent-child hierarchy.
-This is most often in Account Dimension.
+This happens most often in Account Dimension.

-In all cases, to make the cell inputable, ensure that the dimension is targeting a member on the lowest level of the hierarchy, with a MemberId greater than 0.
+If you want a cell to be inputtable, ensure that the dimension is targeting a member on the lowest level of the Hierarchy, with a MemberId greater than 0.

 Whether the user has the Write permission to the Model /Dimension or not.

-If the value is false and the user is supposed to have the permission to write, navigate to the Administrator module and grant write permission to the user or the Group/Role they belong to.
+If the value is false and the user is supposed to have writing permission:

-This permission is also affected by the Write Restrictions in the Dashboard App configuration.
-These permissions restrict users to only have write permissions for the members specified.
-Remove these restrictions to re-enable input for all members of the selected dimension.
+Write permission is also affected by the Write Restrictions in Dashboard App configuration.
+These permissions restrict users to have only write permissions for specified Members.

-If all Dimension Members have Input set to true, but the cell is still not input-enabled, check the Manage Cell Attribute section within the Form.
-In the Attributes tab, the cell input attribute can be overridden.
-Ensure Disallow is not selected.
+If all Dimension Members have Input set to true but the cell is still not input-enabled, go to the Manage Cell Attribute section within the Form.

 Whether the plan is locked or not.

-If this value is true, there are two settings you may need to check.
-The Lock property of the Dashboard App in the Administrator module:
+If this value is true, there are two settings you need to check:

-A cell is annotated when at least one of the Dimension Members that define the cell is annotate-enabled.
+A cell is annotatable when at least one of the Dimension Members that define the cell is annotate-enabled.
 This means the Annotate property of the Dimension Member is true.

 You can also check the Cell Details to see why a cell is not annotate-enabled.
 Similar to the input settings, only when the values for Is Lowest, Is Writeable, Is Annotate, and Is Locked are True, True, True, and False, respectively, will a cell be annotatable.

-To allow users save the annotation content into the database, you have to check the Query includes annotation and text cells option under Advanced Settings.
+5. Check the Query includes annotation and text cells option.
 Otherwise, when users post their data, all annotation contents will be removed.